minhealthnz/iwi-maori-partnership-boards/data/README.md

 **Undefined** IMPBs account for the areas of Aotearoa that are not yet covered by an IMPB.

-# Iwi-Māori Partnership Board shapefile
+# Iwi-Māori Partnership Board geometry
 -----------------------------
-* `impb_shpfile.zip` holds the .geojson shapefile for IMPBs
+* `impb_geometry.zip` holds the .geojson geometry files for IMPBs